8 May 2019

 Chris: To protect Antarctica, we need to expedite the commitment governments have already made to create a network of Marine Protected Areas around the continent.
 It’s critical that we reduce additional stresses on the environment and protect these important places for nature.
 If you can’t protect nature in the last wild place on Earth, where can you protect it?

 But we also have to take action at home.
 We need to reduce our carbon emissions.
 Every nation in the world has a goal to reduce carbon pollution, and most are making progress to meet their targets.
 But countries must commit to strengthening their climate goals before 2020.
 All parts of society are going to need to play a part, and individuals are a big piece of the solution, too.
-It’s going to take all of us to make a difference, to fight climate change and protect Antarctica.
+It’s going to take all of us to make a difference, to fight global heating and protect Antarctica.

 image